 Wage and Hour Laws for Minors and Teens

-The Fair Labor Standards Act (FLSA) establishes minimum wage, overtime pay, record keeping, and employment standards that affect workers, including youth workers.
+The Fair Labor Standards Act (FLSA) establishes minimum wage, overtime pay, recordkeeping, and employment standards.
+The FLSA affects workers, including youth workers.
 FLSA provisions are designed to protect the educational opportunities of minors and prohibit their employment in jobs under conditions detrimental to their health or well-being.

 Youth Minimum Wage

-Under the FLSA, covered employers are allowed to pay employees under the age of 20 a youth minimum wage of no less than $4.25 an hour for the limited period of 90 days.
+Under the FLSA, covered employers are allowed to pay employees under the age of 20 a youth minimum wage of no less than $4.25 per hour for the limited period of 90 days.
 The eligibility period runs for 90 consecutive calendar days beginning with the first day of work for an employer.
-If an employee turns 20 during the 90 day period, their pay must be raised to no less than the applicable minimum wage.
+If an employee turns 20 during the 90-day period, their pay must be raised to no less than the applicable minimum wage.

 Unless prohibited by state or local law, employers covered by the FLSA may pay eligible employees the youth minimum wage.
-If a state or local law requires payment of a minimum wage higher than $4.25 an hour, and doesn't make an exception for employees under the age of 20, the higher state or local minimum wage would apply.
+If a state or local law requires payment of a minimum wage higher than $4.25 per hour and doesn't make an exception for employees under the age of 20, the higher state or local minimum wage would apply.

 Additionally, a youth under 20 may be paid the youth minimum wage for up to 90 consecutive calendar days after initial employment with any employer.
-This means that if the youth is employed by two different employers, he or she may be paid the youth minimum wage for the first 90 days at each job.
+This means that, if the youth is employed by two different employers, the youth may be paid the youth minimum wage for the first 90 days at each job.

 Youth workers under 14 are limited to the following work:

-- Working as a homeworker gathering evergreens and making evergreen wreaths; and
+- Working as a homeworker gathering evergreens and making evergreen wreaths

 Youth workers aged 14 or 15 are limited in what hours they can work: